telemachus/split/README.md

     -- The split below is equivalent to split('foo       bar	buzz', '%s+'). split('foo       bar	buzz') -- returns {'foo', 'bar', 'buzz'}

-There is also an iterator version.
-Since I'm still working on this alternative, it's provided by a separate require:
+There is also an iterator version, which is provided by a separate require.

     local spliter = require 'spliterator'.spliterator